 Once you head off to the track, do not be tempted to speed down the Hume Highway – save it for the track!
 The roads are heavily policed and landing a speeding fine is a perfect way to ruin your day at the track.

-AS you head into MDTC you will see limited carport space on the right and the general paddock area on the left.
+As you head into Pheasant Wood you will see limited carport space on the right and the general paddock area on the left.
 If your early enough grab a carport otherwise join the crowd in the paddock area.
 Clear everything out of your car and then head down to the office to sign in.